yd24/can-of-books-backend/README.md

 ## Change Log
 03-13-2023 2:00pm Setup schema and model for MongoDB database entries.
 Populate test data.
 03-13-2023 3:00pm Create route for /books that handles GET request for book data.
+03-14-2023 2:00pm Create route for /books that handles POST request for adding a new book.
+03-14-2023 3:00pm Create route for /books that handles DELETE request for deleting a book.

 ## Estimates
 <!-- See below -->